Pulmonary Hypertension and Thromboembolic disease

 Image

-Dilation of bronchial arteries (arrows) in a patient with PH.
+Dilatation of bronchial arteries (arrows) in a patient with PH.

 Notice the widened pulmonary arteries.

-Surgical endarterectomy for CTEPH is a complex procedure performed under cardiopulmonary bypass with deep hypothermic circulatory arrest.
+Pulmonary endarterectomy for CTEPH is a surgical and technically demanding procedure - performed under cardiopulmonary bypass and deep hypothermic circulatory arrest - to remove organized thromboembolic material from the pulmonary arteries.

-• Post-endarterectomy (Images 3-4): The pulmonary arteries on both sides are cleared of thrombotic material.
+- Post-endarterectomy (Images 3-4): The pulmonary arteries on both sides are cleared of thrombotic material.

-Balloon Pulmonary Angioplasty in CTEPH
+Balloon Pulmonary Angioplasty (BPA)

 Balloon Pulmonary Angioplasty (BPA) is a catheter-based interventional procedure used to treat CTEPH.